 Anyone can learn to sell their property privately.
 From legal steps to marketing techniques, all the necessary skills can be found online.
 However, depending on the type of property you have for sale and the time you have available for the job, it could be a nerve-racking process to actually follow through.
 The realtors in the area most probably won’t show your property if someone is interested and you will be on your own.

-Selling properly on your own in a higher price range is not easy.
-The higher the price, the less potential buyers are out there.
+Selling rural properly on your own in a higher price range is not easy.
+The higher the price, the fewer potential buyers are out there.
 Have a go at it if you like, but don’t waste too much time only to hand it over to a realtor in the end.
 Selling rural property is nothing like selling a place in town.
 If you just want to sell it yourself to save on the commission, I would not go this route.

 Check out one of the popular online real estate services like propertyguys.com, Canada’s largest private sale franchise network if you don’t want to get a Real Estate agent involved.